ORNL-AMO/AMO-Tools-Suite/README.md

     - run `emsdk install latest` followed by `emsdk activate latest`
     - Activate PATH and other environment variables by running `source emsdk_env.sh` or on Windows run `emsdk_env.bat`
 - `cd` into AMO-Tools-Suite directory:
-    - create directory `buildwasm` and cd into it
+    - create directory `build-wasm` and cd into it
     - run `'emcmake cmake -DBUILD_WASM=ON ..'`
         -   Note: If multiple compilers are present and default environment is not used, use -G "XXX Makefiles", example for windows using MinGW => `emcmake cmake -D BUILD_WASM=ON .. -G "MinGW Makefiles"`